Top 5 Strongest Swordsmen in Ruroni Kenshin

 Which fighter do you prefer?

 Kenshin's adventures are a few decades old by now, but there's still a lot of fun to be had with them.
-If you're looking for an anime with both silliness and drama, realism and fantasy, give Roruni Kenshin a try.
-The English dub of the show is surprisingly good, too.
+If you're looking for an anime that blends realism and fantasy, give Roruni Kenshin a try.
+The English dub is surprisingly good, too.

 I'll see you at our next countdown, and remember, despite what anime teaches you, stabbing your girlfriend through the heart will not make her love you.